Toggle: English / Spanish

 Idiopathic short stature; Non-growth hormone deficient short stature

-Your child's health care provider checks how your child is growing at regular checkups.
+Your child's provider checks how your child is growing at regular checkups.
 The provider will:

 - Record your child's height and weight on a growth chart.